-As noted previously, the notions of fiscal, cognitive (e.g. whether or not potential attendee feels they belong/are welcome.
-See Finkel & Dashper, (2020)) and physical accessibility underpin many debates pertinent for those wishing to consider how festivals and events might contribute to EDI outcomes.
-As evidenced in the following, many of the studies reporting findings of significance for these questions engage in narratives and analyses which coalesce around ideas of community and, the impact that an event or festival has within the local (or participating) community group.
-There is strong evidence that festivals and events can function both to reinforce identity and belonging for participating groups and, to provide a platform for broader acceptance and mainstreaming of a minority group by providing exposure and facets of interaction for members to 'meet' and interact with members of mainstream society in the 'safe space' that the event provides.
-Hassanli et al. (2021) relate the ways in which participants in the festival that is the focus of their study demonstrate that 'speaking one's language and hearing one's (ethnic) music played loudly create[s] moments of freedom and power for attendees [...] whereby 'permission' is granted to engage in cultural practices that are meaningful'.
+As noted previously, the notions of fiscal, cognitive and physical accessibility underpin many debates pertinent for those wishing to consider how festivals and events might contribute to EDI outcomes.
+As evidenced in the following, many of the studies reporting findings of significance for these questions engage in narratives and analyses which coalesce around ideas of community and, the impact that an event or festival has within the local (or participating) community group.18 There is strong evidence that festivals and events can function both to reinforce identity and belonging for participating groups and, to provide a platform for broader acceptance and mainstreaming of a minority group by providing exposure and facets of interaction for members to 'meet' and interact with members of mainstream society in the 'safe space' that the event provides.19 Hassanli et al. (2021) relate the ways in which participants in the festival that is the focus of their study20 demonstrate that 'speaking one's language and hearing one's (ethnic) music played loudly create[s] moments of freedom and power for attendees [...] whereby 'permission' is granted to engage in cultural practices that are meaningful'.
 Furthermore, in addition to the creation of a sense of internal, ethnically derived, 'groupness,' the festival in question presents an opportunity to represent their culture to members of the majority community group who visited the event.
 These authors argue that the festival experience has the potential to shape enduring feelings of community in the psychological sense at three levels.
-These levels comprise, participants' own ethnic community, migrant and mainstream community and social sustainability (equality for all) (Hassanli et al., 2021: 794-8; also see: Higgins-Desbiolles, 2016 and Citroni & Karrholm, 2019).
-Vorobiovas-Pinat and Fong Emmerson (2022) reveal similar mechanisms at work in an LGBTQI+ context, whereby Pride events function as a platform for (temporarily) mainstreaming marginal identities and, providing a space in which members of a minority and mainstream community might encounter each other.
+These levels comprise, participants' own ethnic community, migrant and mainstream community and social sustainability (equality for all) (Hassanli et al., 2021: 794-8; also see: Higgins-Desbiolles, 2016 and Citroni & Karrholm, 2019).21 Vorobiovas-Pinat and Fong Emmerson (2022) reveal similar mechanisms at work in an LGBTQI+ context, whereby Pride events function as a platform for (temporarily) mainstreaming marginal identities and, providing a space in which members of a minority and mainstream community might encounter each other.